-It is the student’s responsibility to present the Student Accommodation Form to his/her instructor along with the Request for Individualized Testing Accommodations Form (RITA).
+- It is the student’s responsibility to present the Student Accommodation letter to his/her instructor along with the Request for Individualized Testing Accommodations Form (R.I.T.A).

-Student must return the signed and completed RITA to ODS no later than 5 days before the first test date/time.
-RITA Forms will be accepted after the 5 day time limit, but it will be the student’s responsibility to make arrangements for delivery of the exam to ODS.
+- Student must return the signed and completed R.I.T.A to Disability Services no later than 5 days before the first exam date.
+R.I.T.A Forms will be accepted after the 5 day time limit, but it will be the student’s responsibility to make arrangements for delivery of the exam to Disability Services.

-Students are generally expected to take their exams on the same day and time as the rest of the class.
+- Students are generally expected to take their exams on the same day and time as the class.
 However, if the need for extended time makes this impossible, the student and instructor must decide on a mutually agreeable test time.

-Students must show up to take exam within 30 minutes of the scheduled time.
-After 30 minutes, ODS must receive written or verbal confirmation from instructor to allow students to take the exam.
+- Students must show up to take exam within 30 minutes of the scheduled time.
+After 30 minutes, Disability Services must receive written or verbal confirmation from instructor to allow students to take the exam.
 Otherwise the exam will be returned to the department.

-If a student is ill or for other reasons cannot take the test at the scheduled time he/she must notify ODS and the instructor.
-To reschedule, the student must contact the instructor and have them notify ODS of the rescheduled time/date.
+- If a student is ill or for other reasons cannot take the test at the scheduled time he/she must notify Disability Services and the instructor.
+To reschedule, the student must contact the instructor and have them notify Disability Services of the rescheduled date/time.

-No beepers, pagers, cell phones or other electronic equipment is allowed in test area.
-Please leave them at home or in work room.
-(ODS is not responsible for articles lost or stolen on premises.)
+- No pagers, smartphones, Ipads or other electronics are allowed in the testing lab.
+Please leave them at home or in the lockers.
+(Disability Services is not responsible for articles lost or stolen the premises.)

-Unless necessitated by your disability, only water, in closed containers, will be allow in the test cubicle.
+- Unless necessitated by your disability, only water, in closed containers, will be allow in the testing room.

-No visiting is allowed during tests.
-This includes break times (where applicable).
+- No visiting is allowed during tests.
+This includes break times (when applicable).